nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Find feature

 #### Implementation:
 * The `find` command takes in multiple keywords separated by spaces, and find all guests whose `Name` contain any of the keywords.
-The keywords are case-insensitive as well, meaning typing 'Alice' is akin to typing 'aLiCE'.
+The keywords are case-insensitive as well.
+As such, entering 'Alice' is the same as entering 'aLiCE'.

 The following activity diagram summarizes what happens when a user enters a `find` command.